paulaamaya/paulaamaya.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Completed a 4-month internship at [River Valley School](https://rivervalleyschool.ca/) as an Information Technology Assistant
+Completed a 4-month internship at [River Valley School](https://rivervalleyschool.ca/) as an Information Technology Analyst